Apply Flux v1 configurations at-scale using Azure Policy

 You can use Azure Policy to apply Flux v1 configurations (

 Microsoft.KubernetesConfiguration/sourceControlConfigurations resource type) at scale on Azure Arc-enabled Kubernetes clusters (

 This article is for GitOps with Flux v1.
-GitOps with Flux v2 is now available for Azure Arc-enabled Kubernetes and Azure Kubernetes Service (AKS) clusters; go to the article for using policy with Flux v2.
-Eventually Azure will stop supporting GitOps with Flux v1, so we recommend migrating to Flux v2 as soon as possible.
+GitOps with Flux v2 is now available for Azure Arc-enabled Kubernetes and Azure Kubernetes Service (AKS) clusters; learn about using Azure Policy with Flux v2.
+We recommend migrating to Flux v2 as soon as possible.

 To use Azure Policy, select a built-in GitOps policy definition and create a policy assignment.
 When creating the policy assignment:

 - The scope will be all resource groups in a subscription or management group or specific resource groups.

 - Set the parameters for the GitOps configuration that will be created.